Garver, Gonzalez lift Twins over Tigers 6-3

 Twins: Pineda missed one start with knee tendinitis.
 To make room for him on the roster, the Twins sent LHP Devin Smeltzer to Triple-A Rochester.

 Tigers: Because of injuries, Gardenhire is unable to use any of his starting infielders on defense.
-3B Jeimer Candelario (shoulder), SS Jordy Mercer (quad strain) and 2B Josh Harrison (hamstring) are all on the injured list, while Cabrera is unable to play first base because of knee issues.
+3B Jeimer Candelario (shoulder), SS Jordy Mercer (quad strain) and 2B Josh Harrison (hamstring) are all on the injured list, while Cabrera is unable to play first base because of his knee.

 UP NEXT

 The teams play the second of three games Saturday.
 Minnesota’s Kyle Gibson (6-2, 3.75) will start against a Tigers opener that has not been announced.
-Nick Ramirez (1-0, 2.37) is expected to be Detroit’s primary pitcher.
+Nick Ramirez (1-0, 2.37) is expected to be Detroit’s primary pitcher

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports